Battle of FSB Mary Ann: Battle

 In the predawn hours of 28 March sappers from the VC 409th Sapper Battalion approached the wire of FSB Mary Ann and took up positions to launch an attack.
 The exact number of sappers involved is uncertain, but most sources agree that there were at least 50.
 As was common practice for such units, the sappers wore khaki shorts and soot camouflage and were armed with either an AK-47 or RPG-7 and satchel charges and grenades to attack bunkers.
 Sappers relied on stealth, shock and surprise to give them an advantage, and rarely carried heavy weapons or equipment.
 The 409th was known to the intelligence section of the 196th LIB, but had previously operated against ARVN targets north of Quang Tin Province.
 It was assumed by the 196th LIB's intelligence personnel that both the 409th and the 402nd Sapper Battalions were east of FSB Mary Ann, preparing to attack ARVN targets in that region.
 None of them predicted an attack on the U.S. base.

 The ground attack targeted the south side of FSB where the ground gently sloped away from the perimeter.
 The northeast side was marked by a steep slope toward a river, not advantageous terrain for a sapper attack.
 The sappers moved in small squads of three to six men, cutting four paths through the base's two outer concertina barriers.
 They took more time moving through the third barrier, which was about 20 meters from the bunker line, and then fanned out along the southwest side of the line.
 Following standard sapper doctrine, any attack would begin as soon as the mortar barrage commenced.
-The first 82mm mortar shells hit FSB Mary Ann at 02:30, signaling the start of the ground attack.
+The first 82 mm mortar shells hit FSB Mary Ann at 02:30, signaling the start of the ground attack.

-Once through the wire, the sappers scattered toward key targets: the FSB's artillery, the bunker serving as Battalion Tactical Operations Center (B-TOC), the company command post, and many of the perimeter bunkers.
+Once through the wire, the sappers scattered toward key targets: the FSB's artillery, the bunker serving as the battalion tactical operations center (B-TOC), the company command post, and many of the perimeter bunkers.
 Their attack was aided by tear gas, delivered either by sappers (using grenades) or mixed in with regular high-explosive mortar rounds as part of the bombardment.
 Nolan also documents the VC use of CS gas in his narrative of the attack.